smenjas/software-engineering-notes/the-joy-of-unix.md

 substance that I recall.

-**LM:** Do you believe that the BSD guys in general have a different philosophy toward software development then the Linux guys do?
+**LM:** Do you believe that the BSD guys in general have a different philosophy toward software development than the Linux guys do?

 **BJ:** No. I think that if you exclude device drivers, you'd find that there's a bit of a myth operating here; that a whole lot of people wrote the system.
 It